bbauska/W3Cx-3of5/README.md

 You have to access the internet to view the World Wide Web and the web pages or other content it contains.
 The web is the collective name for all the pages, sites, documents, and other media that are served to visitors.

-The web consists of digital documents, referred to as web pages, that are viewable through <a href="https://www.lifewire.com/what-is-a-browser-446234">web browser</a> software on devices like smartphones, tablets, and computers.
+The web consists of digital documents, referred to as web pages, that are viewable through <a href="https://www.lifewire.com/what-is-a-browser-446234" target="_blank">web browser</a> software on devices like smartphones, tablets, and computers.
 These pages contain many types of content, including static content like encyclopedia pages, but also dynamic content like <a href="https://www.lifewire.com/a-primer-to-ebay-basics-2483229" target="_blank" rel="noopener noreferrer">eBay</a> sales, stocks, weather, news, and traffic reports.

 A collection of connected web pages that are publicly accessible and under a single domain name is referred to as a website.

-Web pages are connected using <a href="https://www.lifewire.com/hypertext-transfer-protocol-817944">Hypertext Transfer Protocol</a> (HTTP), the coding language that allows you to visit any public web page.
+Web pages are connected using <a href="https://www.lifewire.com/hypertext-transfer-protocol-817944"  target="_blank">Hypertext Transfer Protocol</a> (HTTP), the coding language that allows you to visit any public web page.
 By clicking a <a href="https://www.lifewire.com/how-do-hyperlinks-work-2483287">hyperlink</a> or entering a <a href="https://www.lifewire.com/what-is-a-url-2626035" target="_blank" rel="noopener noreferrer">Uniform Resource Locator</a> (URL), the browser uses this unique address to find and access a web page. <a href="https://www.lifewire.com/best-search-engines-2483352">Search engines</a> like Google make it easy to filter the billions of web pages now populating the web by locating the articles, videos, and other media you want to find based on your search criteria.

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>